 Frequently Asked Questions

 When do you ship the irises?
-We ship all of our irises in late July (by request), mid August (northern and north eastern states)and early September (southern and western states).
+We ship all of our irises in late July (by request), mid August (most orders) and early September (by request).
 You will be sent an email when your order has been received and another one when your iris order has been shipped.
 Please call us if you have not received your iris by the second week of September or if you received an email saying that your order has been shipped but did not receive the order after waiting a week.

 Can I get my order at a different time than when you usually ship them?
 We cannot ship iris earlier than late July because the plants are not finished growing.
 If you would like your irises shipped later, just put a note in the “comments” box on your order form and we will ship them at the later date.
 If you need your iris shipped “as early as possible” due to a short growing season, please put that in the “comments” box and we will try to ship your order within the first day or two of our shipping period.